Milky Way Satellite Census. IV. Constraints on Decaying Dark Matter from Observations of Milky Way Satellite Galaxies: Introduction

 Unlike previous DDM studies, our model only relies on the inferred abundance of low-mass subhalos above a minimum mass threshold, rather than their inferred central densities, which makes our constraints complementary to previous studies.
+This minimum mass threshold corresponds to the peak mass of the smallest halo inferred to host MW satellites observed in the DES and PS1 data for CDM \citep{PaperII}, and therefore represents a conservative upper limit on this quantity for DDM, which further reduces halo masses as explored below.
 In turn, our results provide a foundation for future work that combines satellite abundances with stellar velocity dispersion measurements to search for signatures of DM decays.
-Similar approaches will be useful to test other DM properties that simultaneously modify satellite abundances and density profiles at an observable level, including DM self-interactions \citep[e.g.,][]{Vogelsberger151205349,Tulin170502358,Drlica-Wagner:2019,2021arXiv210609050K}.
+Similar approaches will be useful to test other DM properties that simultaneously modify satellite abundances and density profiles at an observable level, including DM self-interactions \citep[e.g.,][]{Vogelsberger151205349,Tulin170502358, Salucci:2019,Drlica-Wagner:2019,2021arXiv210609050K}.

 This paper is outlined as follows.
 In Section \ref{sec:ddm_models}, we describe our fiducial DDM model.
 We describe the impact of DDM physics and analytically estimate subhalo disruption timescales in Section \ref{sec:analytic_disruption}.
-In Section \ref{sec:shmf}, we derive a fitting function for the suppression of the subhlo mass function using cosmological zoom-in simulations of MW-like halos in DDM cosmologies.
-We incorporate this suppression in a forward model of the MW satellite population to derive DDM constraints in Section \ref{sec:constraints}; we compare our results to other small-scale and cosmological probes of DDM in Section \ref{sec:comparison}, and we conclude in Section \ref{sec:conclusion}.
+In Section \ref{sec:shmf}, we derive a fitting function for the suppression of the subhalo mass function using cosmological zoom-in simulations of MW-like halos in DDM cosmologies.
+We incorporate this suppression in a forward model of the MW satellite population to derive DDM constraints in Section \ref{sec:constraints}.
+We compare our results to other small-scale and cosmological probes of DDM in Section \ref{sec:comparison}, and we conclude in Section \ref{sec:conclusion}.
 With the exception of Section \ref{sec:analytic_disruption}, we work in units with $c=1$.
 Furthermore, ``log'' refers to the base-$10$ logarithm.